rhelmer/emscripten-vagrant/README.md

 install a complete [JSMESS](https://github.com/jsmess/jsmess/) development environment in a local [VirtualBox](http://virtualbox.org/) VM.

+##FEATURES

+* Build and test JSMESS on your machine without spending hours finding, installing and tweaking dependencies!
+(Instead, type a couple of commands and then wait an hour.)
+* Latest JSMESS code automatically pulled from git at provision time.
+* The `bios/` and `games/` folders in your clone are linked to the same folders in the JSMESS install.
+Any files dropped into those folders automatically appear on the other side!

 ##TODO (i.e. Why It Doesn't Entirely Work Yet)

 If you can help with any of the below, please do!